FreshRSS/Extensions/README.md

 ### By [@Joedmin](https://github.com/Joedmin/)

 * [Readeck Button](https://github.com/Joedmin/xExtension-readeck-button): Add articles to a selected Readeck instance with one simple button click or a keyboard shortcut.
+* [Wallabag Button](https://github.com/Joedmin/xExtension-wallabag-button): Add articles to a selected Wallabag instance with one simple button click or a keyboard shortcut.

 ### By [@printfuck](https://github.com/printfuck/)